2011–12 SS Lazio season

-The 2011–12 season was the 112th season in Società Sportiva Lazio's history and their 24th consecutive season in the top-flight of Italian football.
+The 2011–12 season was the 112th season in Società Sportiva Lazio's history and their club's 24th consecutive season in the top-flight of Italian football.
+The club competed in Serie A, the Coppa Italia, and the UEFA Europa League.

 Pre-season

 During the pre-season, Lazio purchased Djibril Cissé from Panathinaikos, Miroslav Klose from Bayern Munich, Abdoulay Konko from Genoa, Lorik Cana from Galatasaray and Senad Lulić from Young Boys.
 They also sold Stephan Lichtsteiner to Juventus for €10 million and purchased goalkeeper Federico Marchetti from Cagliari.
 They then sold goalkeeper Fernando Muslera to Galatasaray.